istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 To prevent attacks involving egress traffic, you must monitor all the egress traffic and enforce all security policies.
 Once you monitor the egress traffic, you can  analyze it, possibly offline, and detect the attacks, even if you were unable to prevent them in real time.
-Another good practice to avoid attacks is to specify policies that limit access following the [Need to know](https://en.wikipedia.org/wiki/Need_to_know#In_computer_technology]) principle: only the applications that need external services should be allowed to access the external services they need.
+Another good practice to reduce possibilities of attacks is to specify policies that limit access following the [Need to know](https://en.wikipedia.org/wiki/Need_to_know#In_computer_technology]) principle: only the applications that need external services should be allowed to access the external services they need.